root-project/root/README/ReleaseNotes/v612/index.md

   - Implement the option "Z" (to draw the palette) for 3D histograms drawn with the option "BOX2".
   - With the option `HBAR` the histogram grid was painted over the stat box.
+  - The `TGraph`'s options "F" and "L" respectively draw a filled polygon and a line plot.
+They can be combined when calling `TGraph::Draw`.
+Doing that produced a filled polygon only.
+Now it produces a filled polygon and a line plot.

 ## 3D Graphics Libraries